Dawson Sutton: NASCAR Craftsman Truck Series

-On October 17, 2024, it was announced that Sutton would run full-time in the Truck Series for Rackley W.A.R., this time driving the No. 26 Chevrolet.
+On October 17, 2024, it was announced that Sutton would run full-time in the Truck Series in 2025 season, driving the No. 26 Chevrolet for Rackley W.A.R..
+Sutton started the 2025 season with an 25th-finish at Daytona.
+He had two top-ten finishes with a best result of fourth at Talladega, and finished 18th in the final points standings.

+In October 2025, it was revealed that Sutton would remain full-time in the Truck Series with Rackley W.A.R. for the 2026 season.
+He started the 2026 season with a 27th-place finish at Daytona.
+For New Hampshire, Sutton attempted to qualify in Rackley's No. 27, allowing Toni Breidinger to make the race in his No. 26.
+Sutton failed to qualify but Breidinger withdrew, allowing Sutton to drive the No. 26 for the race.
+On September 21, it was announced that Sutton would miss the race at Kansas to race a Super Late Model in Pensacola in preparation for the Snowball Derby.
+Breidinger will drive the No. 26.

 Personal life

 Sutton is the son of Curtis Sutton, who is the co-owner of Rackley W.A.R.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)